pic pic

 Below, we provide various remarks about type inference that are worth keeping in mind for next sections.

-Functions Do Not Guarantee Identification of Concrete Types
+Functions Do Not Guarantee The Identification of Concrete Types

 Merely wrapping code in a function doesn't guarantee that the compiler will identify concrete types for all operations.
 The following example illustrates this.